 HOW TO MAKE THIS ASIAN SESAME STEAK FAJITA SALAD

-Plus, it also makes a great option for Sunday meal prep for work or lunchboxes.
+Yes, this Asian sesame steak fajita salad would make delicious leftovers.
+You can make it on your meal prep Sunday for work or school lunchboxes.
 Top with cauliflower rice and pack the lettuce separately in a zip-top bag and add dressing when you’re ready to enjoy!

-- 2 teaspoons low carb sweetener OR honey
+- 2 teaspoons low carb sweetener can substitute with honey

 - 2 teaspoons sesame oil

-- pinch of cumin optional (gives it a nice kick)
+- pinch cumin optional (gives it a nice kick)